ubclaunchpad/Essentially/summary_be/README.md

 ## Tests

-To run all tests make sure you're in the summary_be directory and run `python -m unittest`
+To run all tests make sure you're in the summary_be directory and run `python -m coverage run -m unittest`

+To turn the coverage data into a report `python -m coverage report` and generate a webpage: `python -m coverage html`

 To create new tests, there are a few conventions that must be followed (in order for Python to detect it):

 1. Inside each subfolder within tests, there must be an empty `__init__.py`
 2. Each test class must have unittest.TestCase included
 3. The tests under the test class must start with `test_*.py`

+## Styling
+To reformat the code with [the Black code style](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html), run `python -m black --force-exclude venv/ ./**/**/*.py`

 ## API Endpoints